MY THIRD GRADER DIDN’T GET INVITED TO A PARTY

 Times Tales is an innovative story-based program that makes memorizing the upper multiplication facts fast, easy and fun.
 The visual, simple stories provide students with a “memory peg” that allows quick and effortless recall of the upper multiplication facts.
 Times Tales provides a multisensory approach to memorizing the most difficult to memorize times tables: 3×6, 3×7, 3×8, 3×9, 4×6, 4×7, 4×8, 4×9, 6×6, 6×7, 6×8, 6×9, 7×7, 7×8 7×9, 8×8, 8×9 and 9×9.

-Times Tales is available as a video (DVD or download with printable reinforcements) or a workbook (with an online Game Show Quiz).
+Times Tales is available as a video (DVD/USB or streaming with printable reinforcements) or a workbook (with an online Game Show Quiz).
 For most children, just one of these individual programs is enough to have all the upper multiplication facts memorized in as little as two weeks.

 My friend had used Times Tales with both of her children and was blown away with the results.
 My daughter had four weeks to memorize the multiplication facts before the next “invite only party” (this time an ice cream sundae party for passing a timed test on the 9’s), so I purchased the Times Tales DVD and we got to work.